-In this short section, we consider the example of $H = \set{-1}$.
-We hope that even though this example is simple it will illuminate the need for shifts by $[1]$ and different $\ZZ$-gradings.
-We make the following identifications, firstly, on the $B$-side: \begin{itemize} \item $X = \mathrm{Spec}(\CC[x])$; \item $K_X = \mathrm{Spec}(\CC[x,y])$; \item $\AA^1[-1] = \mathrm{Spec}(\CC[t])$, $|t|=-1$. \end{itemize} On the $A$-side, there are two different gluing presentations of $\Pi_1 = \CC^{\ast}\setminus H$ given by Propositions \ref{prop:sector_gluing} and \ref{prop:A2}, as illustrated in Figure \ref{fig:example1}.
+In this section, we take up the example of $H = \set{-1}$ once again to illuminate the need for shifts by $[1]$ and different $\ZZ$-gradings.
+Recall that we make the following identifications, firstly, on the $B$-side: \begin{itemize} \item $X = \mathrm{Spec}(\CC[x])$; \item $K_X = \mathrm{Spec}(\CC[x,y])$; \item $\AA^1[-1] = \mathrm{Spec}(\CC[t])$, $|t|=-1$. \end{itemize} On the $A$-side, there are two different gluing presentations of $\Pi_1 = \CC^{\ast}\setminus H$ given by Propositions \ref{prop:sector_gluing} and \ref{prop:A2}, as illustrated in Figure \ref{fig:example2}.
 In this case, the two choices of gradings can be easily described:

 For $\eta_0$, the simple clockwise Reeb orbit around $-1$ will have degree $2$, while those around the other two punctures will have degree $0$.
 The situation is reversed for $\eta_{\infty}$, where the simple clockwise Reeb orbit around $\infty$ will have degree $2$.
-We hope that this goes some way towards explaining our choice of notation.
 This suggests that, in an informal sense, the equivalence $\scr{W}_{0}(\Pi_1) \to \scr{W}_{\infty}(\Pi_1)$ `interchanges zero and infinity'.

-As illustrated in Figure \ref{fig:example1}, we use $L_1, L_2, L_3$ to denote the generating set of Lagrangians for the wrapped Fukaya category with the $0$-grading, and $\tilde{L_1}, \tilde{L_2}, \tilde{L_3}$ for those Lagrangians with the $\infty$-grading.
+As illustrated in Figure \ref{fig:example2}, we use $L_1, L_2, L_3$ to denote the generating set of Lagrangians for the wrapped Fukaya category with the $0$-grading, and $\tilde{L_1}, \tilde{L_2}, \tilde{L_3}$ for those Lagrangians with the $\infty$-grading.
 In fact, one can show that composing with the Kn\"orrer periodicity equivalence $\mathrm{Coh}(Z) \to \mathrm{Coh}(\tilde{Z})$ interchanges $L_i$ with $\tilde{L}_i$.
 In particular, $j_{-}$ will correspond to $j$: in general, this will involve twisting by the monodromy.

 \begin{proposition} Under the mirror symmetry equivalences induced by Theorems \ref{thm:alphas} and \ref{thm:alpha_infinity}, we have \begin{itemize} \item $\alpha_{\infty}(L_1) \mapsto \pi_{\AA^{1}_x}^{\ast}(\scr{O}_{\AA^{1}_x})[1]$, \item $\alpha_{0}(\tilde{L}_2) \mapsto i_{\AA^{1}_x\ast} (\scr{O}_{\AA^{1}_x})$, \item $\rho(L_2) \mapsto q(\scr{O}_{\AA^{1}_y})$; \item $j(\CC) \mapsto \pi^{\ast}_{\AA^{1}_y}(\scr{O}_0)$. \end{itemize} \end{proposition} \begin{proof} By our definition, $\alpha_\infty$ takes the one generator $L_1$ of $\scr{W}(\CC^{\ast},z)$ to $L_1$ inside $\scr{W}_{0}(\Pi_1)$, and likewise $\alpha_0$ takes the generator of $\scr{W}(\CC^{\ast},z)$ to $\tilde{L_2}$ in $\scr{W}_{\infty}(\Pi_1)$.
 Under the mirror equivalence induced by gluing, the former is sent to the pushforward of the module $\CC[x]$ to $\AA^1 \cup_0 \AA^1[-1] = \tilde{Z}$.
 Likewise, $\tilde{L_2}$ corresponds to $\CC[x]$ as a $\CC[x,y]/(xy)$-module, which verifies the correspondence between $\alpha_0$ and $i_{X\ast}$.